 "Collateral Value" means (a) with respect to Cash, the face amount thereof; (b) with respect to Letters of Credit, the Valuation Percentage multiplied by the stated amount then available under the Letter of Credit to be unconditionally drawn by the beneficiary thereof; and (c) with respect to other forms of Performance Assurance, the Valuation Percentage multiplied by the fair market value on any Calculation Date of each item of Performance Assurance on deposit with, or held by or for the benefit of, a Party pursuant to this Collateral Annex as determined by such Party in a commercially reasonable manner.

-"Credit Rating" means with respect to a Party (or its Guarantor, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Guarantor's, as the case may be) or entity’s unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P, Moody’s or the other specified rating agency or agencies.
+"Credit Rating" means with respect to a Party (or its Guarantor, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Guarantor's, as the case may be) or entity’s unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by the lesser of S&P, Moody’s or the other specified rating agency or agencies.

 “Credit Rating Event" shall have the meaning attributed to it in Paragraph 6(a)(iii).